Legion Show Grit in Chicago Road Test

 The second half demanded more resilience.
 Ed Timpson powered over for the Legion’s third try before exiting late for an HIA assessment.
 The visitors continued to push, matching Chicago’s physicality while looking for moments to break through.

-California kept attacking beyond the 80-minute mark, building phases deep in Chicago territory.
-The final push came up short, but the fourth try reflected the group’s persistence from start to finish.
+California kept attacking beyond the 80-minute mark, building phases deep in Chicago territory in search of one more score.
+The final push came up short, but the fourth try secured a valuable bonus point, a reflection of the group’s persistence from start to finish.

 By the Numbers